shashank-simha/Embedded-Systems-Lab/README.md

 # Embedded-Systems-Lab
-A repository to contain all the coded and programs executed and experiments conducted in Embedded Systems Laboratory
+A repository to contain all the codes and programs executed and experiments conducted in Embedded Systems Laboratory